-The filter surfaces are so placed that they are flushed each time the crankcase oil is drained and, there-fore, require no special cleaning nor do they have to he replaced.
-Under operating conditions, one quart of oil is retained in the crank-case in addition to the five quarts of oil in the reservoir.
+Under operating conditions one quart of oil is retained in the crankcase in addition to the five quarts of oil in the reservoir.
 If the oil reservoir is removed, one quart of oil should be put into the upper crankcase tray and five quarts in the reservoir.

-The quantity of oil in the reservoir can he determined by the bayonet gauge attached to the filler cover.
+The quantity of oil in the reservoir can be determined by the bayonet gauge

+Figure 2 ca attached to the filler cover.
 (See Figure 2.)

-When the oil level is down to the low mark, one inch from the bottom of the gauge, three quarts of oil remain in the reservoir.
-Two additional quarts are required to bring the level up to the high mark at the top of the oil level gauge.
+When the oil level is down to the "low" mark, one inch from the bottom of the gauge, three quarts of oil remain in the reservoir.
+Two additional quarts are required to bring the level up to the mark at the top of the "oil level range".
 When the reservoir only is drained by removal of the drain plug at the rear of the reservoir, five quarts of oil should be used, filling through the opening in the left side of the crankcase.
 (See Figure 2.)

 The red jewel mounted to the right of the center of the instrument group should be lighted when the ignition is turned on but go out when the engine is running at slightly more than idling speed.
 Flashing of the light at idling speed indicates proper operation.
-Should the light come on when the engine is running above idling speed it indicates interruption of the oil supply and the engine should he stopped until the cause is corrected.
+Should the light come on when the engine is running above idling speed it indicates interruption of the oil supply and the engine should be stopped until the cause is corrected.